-If the MDCC campus is closed for other reasons (i.e., local flooding in Moorhead, power outage, etc.) you are expected to be at the hospital unless those situations are present at your clinical site, also.
+If the MDCC campus is closed for other reasons (i.e., local flooding, tornado, wind damage, power outage, etc.) you are expected to be at the hospital unless those situations are present at your clinical site, also.

-\\Note: There may be occasions when you are not required to attend clinical due to inclement weather, but as a substitute may be required to complete an online assignment in lieu of clinical attendance.
+Note: There may be occasions when you are not required to attend clinical due to inclement weather, but as a substitute may be required to complete an online assignment in lieu of clinical attendance.
 This assignment may be used as an attendance marker.
 Be informed that you should always visit Canvas if you are in this situation to check for assignments with specific due dates.
-Not completing such an assignment may result in an absence from clinical.